united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ### CAMERA_INTERFACE

-**Description:** Defines which camera interface is used.
-Currently only cameras of the GenICam standard are supported.
+**Description:** Defines which camera interface is used, currently only cameras of the GenICam standard are supported.
 However, for development of testing you can also use the DummyCam, which simulates a camera and sends a static image via MQTT, <br>when triggered.